Nitesh8217/OST-Assignment/README.md

 # OST-Assignment
-Hello I  am Nitesh Pawar this is a simple home page made by using Bootstrape and VS Code.
+Hello Everyone I am Nitesh Pawar this is a simple home page made by using Bootstrape in VS code.